How much champagne can a girl drink?

 Adventure cruising in the Arctic and Antarctica will be a whole lot more comfortable than when my mother and I cruised Antarctica years ago!

-I sailed as a media guest on this Seabourn cruise.
-But as a professional travel writer, I’m always free to write what I want, based on my own experience, for the travel articles I contribute to magazines and newspapers, as well as for posts and reviews on this blog.
+You probably guessed that this post was written by Janice.
+She sailed as a media guest on this Seabourn cruise.
+But as professional travel writers, we’re always free to write what we want, based on our own experience, for the travel articles we contribute to magazines and newspapers, as well as for posts and reviews on this blog.